Adamsmith6300/alder-gha/readme.md

 ## Privacy and Data

 This action does not store your code or vulnerability findings.
 All analysis is performed using AI models, and your code is not used to train the models.
+For more details, please read our [Privacy Policy](PRIVACY-POLICY.md).

 ## License